The Motorcycle Skills Assessment (MSA), The Motorcycle Skills Test (MST), and the Parking Lot Test.

 It’s called alot of different things but it all means the same.
 This is the 2nd step in getting your full motorcycle license.
 You can take this test at ICBC or with us (providing you take the full Learn to Ride course).
 The reason for this is test is to ensure you can operate your motorcycle slowly and quickly.
 Riding a motorcycle slowly is much more difficult than riding quickly.
 The MSA certainly highlights this fact!
 Practice of this test is highly recommended but we would say the toughest aspect of this test is the testing environment itself.
 Everything has to be done consecutively with no retakes.

-There are four ways to attempt the MST/MSA.
+There are two ways to attempt the MST/MSA with us

 1) Take our full Learn to Ride Course where we can test you at our facility.
 Group or Private Lessons.

 2) Take our MST Prep Course.
 MUST have previous riding experience.
 You must be able to ride already.
-Please book your ICBC MST at the Burnaby ICBC location.
+Please book your ICBC MST at the Burnaby or Port Coquitlam ICBC locations.
 Call them at 1-800-950-1498.
-Book at time between 1100am and 200pm.
+Book at time between 1000am and 300pm.
 Monday to Thursday only.
 No Fridays.
 Call/Email us to setup a time; 778 714 4327.
 We train you two hours before your test time. $200.